davidchenlee/MESOscope/README.md

 - For the vibratome, show a progress bar for the slicing sequence
 - Maybe install VTK to display tiff images

+### ImageJ
+- How to stitch a tile array with missing tiles

 ### LabView
 - I detected that shutter #2 is triggered when the FPGA resets at the end of the code.
 I see a small voltage on the scope, like ~50mV that seems to be enough to trigger the shutter